codefordurham/Traffic-Stops/fayetteville/readme_ubuntu.md

 $ pip install stateplane
 ```

-This script was written to convert GIS coordinates from the Fayetteville Police Department that uses the State Plane (NC) System.

 The python package stateplane is used to accomplish this.
 Stateplane supports mesurements in meters, so we convert the geox and geoy datafeilds to meters.